pabvald/fast-api-test/README.md

 ### Docker

 Execute the following commands.
-To do so is necessary to have Docker and Docker Compose installed.
+To do so, it is necessary to have Docker and Docker Compose installed.

 ```bash
 docker-compose build